 The answer is not a single factor.
-Assam’s distinctive flavour comes from a combination of leaf variety, climate, processing and how the tea is prepared in the cup.
-Once you understand these elements, Assam tea becomes far more approachable and versatile than its reputation suggests.
+Assam’s distinctive flavour comes from a combination of factors.
+Leaf variety, climate, processing and tea preparation, as well as how Assam tea interacts with the body and how its chemistry differs from other teas will help explain its smooth yet strong strength.

-If you are new to Assam tea or want to understand the region more broadly, our Ultimate Guide to Assam Tea explores the landscape, heritage and craftsmanship behind every cup.
+If you are new to Assam tea or would like to understand the region more broadly, our Ultimate Guide to Assam Tea explores the landscape, heritage and craftsmanship behind every cup.

 What People Mean When They Say Assam Tea Is “Strong”